santiagobarreda/brms_tools/docs/week-1.md

 2) Can we set bounds on likely mean f0 values based on the data we collected?

 The second point is crucial.
 First, our sample will never exactly match the population.
-But it should be *representative* of it, meaning it should not be *too* far off from the real mean (otherwise, it is likely not a good sample from that population).
+But it should be *representative* of it, meaning it should not be *too* far off from the real mean.
+If it is too far off, then is it really a representative sample from that population?
 For example, the mean f0 in the data we will discuss below is 220 Hz.
 This seems to suggest that, for example, a *true* mean of 100 Hz is unlikely.
 Is a true mean of 150 Hz also unlikely?
 What about 190 Hz?

-Below we will discuss how to measure the spread and location of a set of numbers, and how to establish likely and credible values for the variable.

 ### Inspecting the central location and spread of values

-On the left, values are plotted according to the order they appear in the vector.
-This is not very useful.
-On the right, the same values have been ordered from low to high.
+We can easily find descriptive statistics like the sample mean ($\bar{x}$), the sample standard deviation ($s_x$), and important quantiles for this sample of f0 values.
+The quantiles below correspond to the values of ordered observations, like in the right plot in Figure \@ref(fig:initialplot).
+The 0% quantile is the smallest (leftmost) observation, while 100% is the highest (rightmost) observation.
+Any other quantile is found by ordering the observations and selecting the observation that is higher than x% of the sample values.
+For example, the 50% quantile (the median) is higher than 50% of values, and the 25% quantile is higher than 1/4 of the values in the sample.

 ```r